weiland/mac-setup/readme.md

 ## Safari

-* Open Safari and login to GitHub
+* Open Safari and login to GitHub and Instapaper

 ## Mail

 * login to private and work accounts

 ## Things 3

 * Login

 ## Telegram